Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

 In addition, I'm a student of the 14-th class of [**Hejun Business School**](http://www.hejupe.com/en/index.php?id=34) ([**Hejun Group**](https://www.linkedin.com/company/hejun-ywh/)).
 Also a member of Tsinghua University *Entrepreneurial Talent Program*.

 If you've got some innovative ideas, especially in pharmaceutical and healthcare.
-Please feel free to contact me / send me the business plan.
-It would be cool to discuss about that :-)
+Please feel free to contact me/send the business plan.
+It would be cool to brainstorm together :-)

 <!--